Yamsha75/polygons/README.md

 It works well with Editor's undo/redo function, and supports multiple players, so you can work with friends on your fancy colshapes!

-# Example of using it
+# Example of using it in editor
 https://user-images.githubusercontent.com/5197581/115022024-17309700-9ebd-11eb-9464-1ee0b7008fd4.mp4
 # Getting started